 Second, render farm software is called Render boss.
 I discovered this piece much later after googling for the Render garden alternatives.

-Render Boss seems like a much more polished, user-friendly and in an overall more professional product.
+Render Boss seems like a much more polished, user-friendly, and in an overall more professional product.
 With a nice user interface and easy to understand configuration.

 The biggest plus is in pricing variability.
-You can either pay monthly subscription starting from 5 USD a month.
+You can either pay a monthly subscription starting from 5 USD a month.
 Or pay a one-time fee of 149 USD.

-I am actually thinking about buying Render Boss after I upgrade my desktop to newer hardware.
+I am thinking about buying Render Boss after I upgrade my desktop to newer hardware.
 In the meantime, I have to deal with slow single-core rendering.

 The differences between Render Boss and Render Garden are practically in the pricing policy and the user-friendliness.

 If I am a tech-savvy guy, who can operate with the command line and who wants the best value for my buck.
 Render Garden will win, period.
 It is not limited by any number of machines at all.